QuantumBFS/YaoLang.jl/README.md

 ## Introduction

+**Warning: This package is still in early development, I make it public just to enable CI etc. don't use it**

 YaoIR is an Intermediate Representation built based on Julia builtin expression with extended semantic on quantum control, measure and position.
 Its syntax is very simple: